 Fortunately, like bears, there are steps you can take to stop the little varmints from getting into your grub.
-A hard-sided bear canister (check out some of our favorites) is the most foolproof way to protect your grub from any animal.
+A hard-sided bear canister is the most foolproof way to protect your meals from any animal.
 But they can be heavy and bulky (though some newer ones, like the Frontiersman Bear Safe, fit backpacks better) and it seems like kind of a waste of energy to carry them when bears aren’t an issue.

 One of my favorite food sacks is the Ursack, which I’ve written about in this column before.
 If you follow proper procedure (tying off the opening properly so no little pests can slip in the top) it will keep your food safe.
 The Ursack Minor is specifically designed to keep toothy critters out of your business, though it isn’t strong enough to stand up to bears.
 Another option, the Ursack Allmitey, can protect it from both large and small wildlife.

 If you’re just looking for extra insurance in an area where rodents aren’t a huge problem, consider using a LokSak OPSAK.
 While they won’t physically prevent a creature from gnawing its way through to your food, it effectively seals out odors, minimizing the chance that a curious mouse or chipmunk will follow its nose into your food supply.